linkedin/rest.li/pdl_syntax.md

 ```

 ### Enum documentation, deprecation and properties
-Doc comments, @deprecation and properties can be added directly to enum symbols.
+Doc comments, deprecation and properties can be added directly to enum symbols.

-For example :
+For example:

 ```
 namespace com.linkedin.pegasus.generator.examples